RAFTA-AIRBORNE/AEMpyX_public/README.md

 - 	**aempy/core1d**
 	This directory contains the Fortran 90 source code for the computational core run by the Python toolbox.
 	The numerics is derived from the AMIRA/CSIRO AirBeo software.
-Currently it contains working wrappers for the two systems used in Tellus: GTK4, and CGG GENESIS, with TEMPEST and GEOTEM under development.
+Currently it contains working wrappers for the two systems used in Tellus: GTK4, and CGG GENESIS, with TEMPEST, GEOTEM and SkyTEM under development.
 This directory also contains makefiles for both operating systems, named _Makefile_linux_ or _Makefile_windows_, respectively.